 The following can be specified:

-1) observer_type: The class name, or virtual interface type you want to observe
+The class name or virtual interface type you want to observe

-4) plugin_order: The order in which the plugin will run.
-Very useful to effectively manage the execution order of several plugins overloading the same method (see "Execution Order" below for details)
+The order in which the plugin will run.
+Very useful to effectively manage the execution order of several plugins overloading the same method (see "Execution Order" below for details).

 Execution order of the plugins

-When multiple plugins rewriting the same method exist, the following order of performance will be followed by Magento:
+When multiple plugins rewriting the same method exist, the Magento will follow the following order of performance:

-As you have probably noticed, the type of plugins beforehave returned an array containing all the parameters of the function.
+As you have probably noticed, the type of plugins before has returned an array containing all the parameters of the function.

-The method created within your plugin parameter must take the class which includes the function you want to change and a second type parameter \Closurecorresponding to the original method.
+A method around [methodName] must be created within your plugin (which [methodName] corresponds to not the method you want to change, for example, Save for a method named save) to change the behavior of a function, a.
+The method created within your plugin parameter should take the class that includes the function you want to change and another type parameter \Closurecorresponding to the parent method.

 Example of method overloading saveclass \Magento\Catalog\Model\Product:

-To change the return of a function, it is necessary to create a method after[methodName] in your plugin (which [methodName] corresponds to not the method you want to change, for exampleGetNamefor a method named getName).
+It is necessary to create a method after[methodName] in your plugin (which [methodName] corresponds to not the method you want to change, for example, GetName for a method named getName) to change the return of a function.

-The method created within your plugin parameter must take the class which includes the function you want to change and a variable $resultthat will contain the result of the original method.
+The method created within your plugin parameter must take the class that includes the function you want to change.
+And a variable $resultthat will contain the result of the original method.